TheMattBurglar/tmbedit/tmbedit/README.md

 # tmbedit

-**tmbedit** is a minimal, distraction-free Markdown editor designed for creative writers who want to focus on their words.
+**tmbedit** is a minimal, distraction-free Markdown editor designed for creative writers.
 Built with performance and privacy in mind, it combines the speed of a native application with the flexibility of modern web technologies.

 ![Version](https://img.shields.io/badge/version-0.1.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)